Viktor-Bor/TODO-with-Database/README.md

 * Application with backend based on firebase

-* To launch lokaly run: npm start
+* To launch locally run: npm start
 * !!!
 Running from ./buld directory not from ./public !!!

 * !!!
 For ERR_OSSL_EVP_UNSUPPORTED webpack issue run command: export NODE_OPTIONS=--openssl-legacy-provider !!!